'Tire whisperer' Russell holds off Hamilton for Mercedes 1-2 in Belgium but faces car weight inquiry

 Russell’s victory, however, could be in doubt after his car was found to be underweight.
 The race officials are reviewing the technical report regarding his car’s weight, with Mercedes summoned by F1 stewards.

+If Russell is disqualified, the win will pass to Hamilton in what would be his 105th GP victory in F1.

-Russell claimed his second win of the season and the third of the British driver’s career after nursing his tires in expert fashion over the 44-lap race while all the rest of the top cars stopped twice.
+If Russell is not disqualified, this will have been his second win of the season and the third of the British driver’s career after nursing his tires in expert fashion over the 44-lap race while all the rest of the top cars stopped twice.

+Either way, it will have little impact on the overall driver’s championship, which Verstappan leads comfortably.

-“Amazing result, definitely didn’t predict that this morning,” Russell said.
+“Amazing result, definitely didn’t predict that this morning,” Russell said well before it was announced that his car was suspected of a possible violation.
 “But the race was awesome and the tires just felt great.
 I just kept saying ‘I think we can do the one stop’.”

 Hamilton finished ahead right behind with McLaren’s Oscar Piastri in third.